 How should you sleep when pregnant with twins?

 Depending on how you normally sleep through the night, you might have to rethink your favorite position when you’re expecting.
 To prevent blocking blood flow to the baby, experts recommend sleeping on your left side during pregnancy.
 Not your favorite sleep position?
 Don’t worry.
 You won’t have to switch things up until you hit the second trimester.
 Before 12 weeks, you can sleep any way you want.
 As your pregnancy progresses, though, sleeping on your back and stomach can become uncomfortable.

 The best way to sleep is on your side (left side preferably), especially in the third trimester.
 This position optimizes circulation for the babies and helps relieve lower back pain.
 That said, be sure your belly is supported while side-lying.
 If you happen to have a million extra pillows, you can use those to support yourself.
 Many people find it optimal to sleep on their side with one pillow under their knees or between their legs and another under the belly.
 Or, invest in a maternity pillow.

-Setting up your twin cribs don’t have to be the most stressful part of planning a twin’s nursery or sleeping space.
-Every family is different and every home set up is different.
+Setting up your twin cribs doesn’t have to be the most stressful part of planning a twin’s nursery or sleeping space.
+Every family is different and every home setup is different.
 Do what works best for you and ask your doctor if you have any newborn sleep questions.